 timing from work to daycare, timing from daycare to home, timing from home to airport (or road trip) and time spent getting through TSA.
 The timing kept me from feeling rushed and anxious.

-Because if I assigned a timeline to each event leading to our final destination, I felt confident in my preparation and journey.
+Assigning a timeline to each event leading to our final destination kept me calm and confident during my preparation and journey.
 It may sound a bit over the top but for me it was necessary.

 I knew if I didn’t organize my trip in that manner down to the last action step, it could lead to poor time management which equals chaos and anxiety.
-With two babies?
+Chaos and anxiety with two babies?
 No Bueno.

 My pre - scheduled car service pick up in Delhi Airport.
 A convenience if you’re not driving.